AnerghaKM/ELT-Pipeline-using-snowflake-and-DBT/README.md

 # ELT Pipeline using snowflake and DBT

 Data collected from s3 is loaded to snowflake.

+Data loaded from s3 to snowflake stage after integrating snowflake with AWS.

 Data being transformed using DBT.
 Used Power BI to create dashboards.

 # DATA ARCHITECTURE